Poltanek/database-management-analysis/README.md

-# SQL and Data Analysis using Oracle APEX
+# Database Management & Data Analysis

 To design, implement, test and demonstrate elements of relational database applications – as well as provide evidence for data analysis